English

 best oncologist in Mangalore

-October is observed as Breast Cancer Awareness month across the globe.
+October is observed as Breast Cancer Awareness Month across the globe.
 Identified as the most common cancer among women, breast cancer has caused the highest cancer-related deaths in the world, and in India.

-• It is cancer with high mortality
+• It is a cancer with high mortality

-• Screening and Early Detection is possible
+• Screening and Early Detection are possible

-• Easily treatable and good treatments are available
+• Easily treatable, and good treatments are available

 • Can prevent mortality if detected early